wotamann/vuetify-form-base/README.md

       ]
     }

-Normally you have to flatten the data structure and then map it to an appropriate form.
-Then you have to define the form in HTML and animate it with your data.
+Normally you have to flatten the data structure and then map all to an appropriate form.
+Then you have to define a HTML-Form and animate it with your data.

 With **Vuetify-Form-Base** create a Schema Object with the same structure as your Data.